Adarius Taylor: Professional career

-Carolina Panthers
+Carolina Panthers (first stint)

 2014

 On May 10, 2014, the Carolina Panthers signed Taylor to a three-year, $1.53 million contract that includes a signing bonus of $16,000.
 Throughout training camp, Taylor competed for a roster spot against Anthony Morales, Jason Williams, and Denicos Allen.
-On August 30, 2014, Taylor was waived as part of the Panthers’ final roster cuts, but was signed to the team's practice squad on September 1, 2014.
+On August 30, 2014, Taylor was waived as part of the Panthers' final roster cuts, but was signed to the team's practice squad on September 1, 2014.

-On October 19, 2014, Taylor made his professional regular season debut as the Panthers’ lost 38-17 at the Green Bay Packers.
+On October 19, 2014, Taylor made his professional regular season debut as the Panthers' lost 38–17 at the Green Bay Packers.
 On December 21, 2014, Taylor earned his first career start in place of A. J. Klein who sustained an ankle injury the previous week.
-Taylor finished the Panthers’ 17-13 win against the Cleveland Browns with a season-high six combined tackles.
-In Week 17, Taylor recorded five combined tackles and forced the first fumble of his career during a 34-3 win at the Atlanta Falcons.
+Taylor finished the Panthers' 17–13 win against the Cleveland Browns with a season-high six combined tackles.
+In Week 17, Taylor recorded five combined tackles and forced the first fumble of his career during a 34–3 win at the Atlanta Falcons.
 He finished his rookie season in 2014 with 12 combined tackles (eight solo) in ten games and two starts.